A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Abstract

 \section{Abstract}

 Although gossip and random walk-based learning algorithms are widely known for decentralized learning, there has been limited theoretical and experimental analysis to understand their relative performance for different graph topologies and data heterogeneity.
-We first design and analyze a random walk-based learning algorithm with multiple streams (walks), which we name asynchronous ``Multi-Walk (\ours)''.
-We provide a convergence analysis for MW w.r.t iteration (computation), wall-clock time, and communication.
-We also present a convergence analysis for ``\agos'', noting the lack of a comprehensive analysis of its convergence, along with the computation and communication overhead, in the literature.
-Our results show that \ours has better convergence in terms of iterations as compared to \agos in graphs with large diameters (e.g., cycles), while its relative performance, as compared to \agos, depends on the number of walks and the data heterogeneity in graphs with small diameters (e.g., complete graphs).
-In wall-clock time analysis, we observe a linear speed-up with the number of walks and nodes in \ours and \agos, respectively.
-Finally, we show that \ours{} outperforms \agos{} in communication overhead, except in small-diameter topologies with extreme data heterogeneity.
-These results highlight the effectiveness of each algorithm in different graph topologies and data heterogeneity.
+We first design and analyze an asynchronous random walk-based learning algorithm with multiple streams (walks), which we name ``Multi-Walk''.
+We provide a convergence analysis for Multi-Walk w.r.t number of iterations (computation), wall-clock time, and communication cost.
+We also present a convergence analysis for ``\agos'', addressing the notable gap in the existing literature by explicitly accounting for its computational and communication overhead.
+Our results show that Multi-Walk has better convergence in terms of iterations as compared to \agos in graphs with large diameters (e.g., cycles), while its relative performance, as compared to \agos, depends on the number of walks and the data heterogeneity in graphs with small diameters (e.g., complete graphs).
+In wall-clock time analysis, we observe a linear speed-up with the number of walks and nodes in Multi-Walk and \agos, respectively.
+Finally, we show that Multi-Walk outperforms \agos{} in communication overhead, except in small-diameter topologies with extreme data heterogeneity.
+These results highlight the effectiveness of each algorithm across varying graph topologies and levels of data heterogeneity.
 Our \href{https://anonymous.4open.science/r/Asynchronous_Decentralized_Learning/README.md}{codes} are available for reproducibility.